71 Million years in the making

 THE PERFECT GEMSTONE

-After mining, KORITE brings the Ammolite stone back to their headquarters.
-Technicians clean and hand cut each stone to maximize the unique colour.
+After mining, KORITE brings the ammonite fossils and ammolite gemstone material back to their headquarters.
+Technicians process and preserve whole ammonites, while separately cleaning and hand cutting each ammolite gemstone to maximize the unique colour.

-Our specialists hand craft each piece of Jewellery, carefully choosing and setting each stone inside every piece.
-Working with designers, we have created beautiful collections for you to choose from.
+Our specialists hand craft each piece of Jewellery, carefully choosing and setting each ammolite gemstone inside every piece.
+Working with Canadian jewellery designers, we have created beautiful collections for you to choose from.

 KORITE works closely with provincial environmental officials to ensure that the land is restored to its natural state and is improved during the reclamation process.
 KORITE will continue to set the Ammolite Industry standard in environmental mining practices.